-In the first part of this work, we describe mathematically a way to introduce a link $L$, transverse to the layers of the smectic, to the set of screw loop defects of a smectic through a \textit{local procedure}.
+Our first results describe a way to introduce a link $L$, transverse to the layers of the smectic, to the set of screw loop defects of a smectic through a \textit{local procedure}.
 By this, we mean that the smectic is not modified away from a neighborhood of the link.
 In addition, we introduce an invariant of a smectic along a screw loop defect, the local multiplicity, and a global invariant of a given layer along a screw loop defect, the (global) multiplicity.
 Contrary to other invariants, like the twist of a screw defect \cite{SKB}, the local multiplicity is a topological invariant of the defect, while the global multiplicity is a topological invariant of a given layer.
 Our construction allows prescribing the value of these invariants along the transverse link $L$.
 We formalize the local modification of layers in Section \ref{s:local}, and introduce the invariants, along with an improved construction to prescribe them, in Section \ref{s:localmult}.
 Both constructions rely on the notion of ``helix box", introduced by Rechtman and the first author in \cite{CR}.

 The local modification near a knot transverse to the layers that we describe produces two parallel copies of that link as a screw defect in our model.
-This seems to match the fact that screw line defects are not expected to form as an isolated defect.
-Instead, they form within a network of defects, for example, screw loop defects might pair with opposite helicoid orientations.
+This aligns with the understanding that screw loop defects are unlikely to form in isolation.
+Instead, they form within a network of defects; for example, screw loop defects might pair with opposite helicoid orientations.
 This is sometimes referred to as ``nucleation of pairs of screw defects".
-We hope that our construction, besides formally proving that knotted and linked screw defects can form through a local procedure in smectics, gives a theoretical model of this process.
-With some exceptions like \cite{MKS}, the theoretical framework for this process was not quite investigated in the literature, as pointed out in \cite{RG}.\\
+We hope that our construction, in addition to formally proving that knotted and linked screw defects can form through a local procedure in smectics, provides some mathematical evidence for this phenomenon.
+With some exceptions like \cite{MKS}, the theoretical framework for this process was not thoroughly investigated in the literature, as pointed out in \cite{RG}.\\